Centeōtl: Worship

-In the Tonalpohualli (a 260-day sacred calendar used by many ancient Mesoamerican cultures), Centeotl is the Lord of the Day for days with number seven and he is the fourth Lord of the Night.
-In Aztec mythology, maize (which was called Cintli in Nahuatl, the Aztec spoken language) was brought to this world by Quetzalcoatl and it is associated with the group of stars known commonly today as the Pleiades.
+In the Tōnalpōhualli, a 260-day sacred calendar used by many ancient Mesoamerican cultures, Centeōtl is the Lord of the Day for days numbered seven and the fourth Lord of the Night.
+In Aztec religion, maize (which was called Cintli in Nahuatl) was brought to this world by Quetzalcōātl and it is associated with the group of stars known commonly today as the Pleiades.

 At the beginning of the year (most likely around February), Aztec workers would plant the young maize.
 These young maize plants potentially were used as symbolism for a pretty goddess, most likely Chicomecōātl, Princess of the Unripe Maize.
-Chicomecōātl is usually depicted carrying fresh maize in her hands, bare-breasted, and sitting down in a modest manner.
-An interesting conflict exists in that some historians believe Chicomecōātl, otherwise known as 'the hairy one' and Centeotl are the same deity.
-When the seeds were planted, a ritual dance occurred in order to thank Mother Earth and more specifically Centeotl.
+Chicomecōātl is usually depicted carrying fresh maize in her hands, bare-breasted, and sitting down modestly.
+Some historians believe Chicomecōātl, otherwise known as "the hairy one", and Centeōtl are the same deity.
+When the seeds were planted, a ritual dance was performed to thank Mother Earth and, more specifically, Centeōtl.
 These dances became increasingly more prominent as the warmth of the sun brought about great prosperity for the Aztecs in the form of sprouting maize canes.
-This festival has been compared to the more Western maypole festival due to the similarity of their celebrations (dancing for spring, feasting, etc.).
-These festivals were probably very pleasant for the Aztecs, judged by similar festivals in other civilizations.
-A major custom in Mexico during this festival period was for female Aztecs, regardless of marital status to loosen their ponchos and let down their hair.
-They would proceed to dance bare-breasted in the maize fields in order to thank Centeotl for his work.
-Then each female would pick five ears of corn from the field and bring it back in a grand procession while singing and dancing.
-Women in these processions were the promises of food and life in the Aztec world.
-Traditionally, massive fights would break out as people tried to soak one another in flower pollen or scented maize flour.
-Also, flower petals were thrown in ceremonial fashion over people who were carrying the ears of corn.
+A major custom during this festival period was for Nahua women, regardless of marital status, to loosen their ponchos and let down their hair.
+They would proceed to dance bare-breasted in the maize fields to thank Centeōtl for his work.
+Then each woman would pick five ears of corn from the field and bring them back in a grand procession while singing and dancing.
+Women in these processions were the promises of food and life.

+Traditionally, massive fights would then break out as people tried to soak one another in flower pollen or scented maize flour.
+Flower petals were also ceremonially thrown over people carrying ears of corn.